-Breast cancer on the African continent, and in Nigeria especially, is notable for being biologically distinct from those predominantly diagnosed among White populations in the United States and Europe, where most scientific research has occurred to date.
+Breast cancer on the African continent, and in Nigeria especially, is notable for being biologically distinct from those cancers predominantly diagnosed among white populations in the US and Europe.

-Dr. Tomi Akinyemiju at Duke University School of Medicine examines the factors that contribute to especially aggressive breast cancers in Nigeria – providing insights that could meaningfully impact disease prevention and treatment.
+Dr Tomi Akinyemiju at Duke University School of Medicine wants to redress the imbalance in the research and examine the factors that contribute to especially aggressive breast cancers in Nigeria, providing insights that could improve disease prevention and treatment for Black women worldwide

 Read the original paper here: https://doi.org/10.1016/j.clbc.2021.11.004.